PROFILE

 Specialist Counsellor

-Susan is a pluralistic therapist, basing her approach on a Person-centred foundation.
-She specialises in Actualisation Therapy and Wealth Therapy, both using ‘Therapeutic Learning’; a counselling approach which focuses on long-term learning, to enable clients to become their own self-counsellor.
-Her private client base is made up of individuals who are interested in becoming ‘fully-functioning’, or are aiming for an ongoing process of self-actualisation.
-This particularly includes those struggling with issues around wealth and celebrity.
-Susan also has a special interest in working with therapy groups focusing on personal skills development post-therapy.
+Susan is a pluralistic therapist, basing her approach on a person-centred foundation.
+She specialises in ‘Therapeutic Learning’; a counselling approach which focuses on long-term learning, to enable clients to become their own self-therapist.
+Her private client base is made up of individuals who are interested in becoming ‘fully-functioning’ through an understanding of therapy methodologies.

-Susan has therapy experience working with the mental health charity Mind and the Samaritans.
-She currently counsels staff in the NHS and works with The Brilliant Club, a charity aiming to encourage teenagers from disadvantaged backgrounds to pursue academic interests through top universities.
-Susan is also currently pursuing post-doctoral research in the field of ‘Therapeutic Learning’ and self-counselling.
+Susan has therapy experience working with the mental health charity Mind and The Samaritans.
+She has also been a staff counsellor within the NHS.
+Susan is currently pursuing post-doctoral research in the field of ‘Therapeutic Learning’ and self-therapy.

-Susan’s early career included experience in management training, executive coaching and business coaching.
+Susan’s early career included experience in management training, executive coaching, mentoring and business coaching.
 Her work has been international, with organisations such as British Airways, ICI, Courtaulds, Roche Chemicals and TNT.

 Qualifications